SYNOPSIS

 Cast: 1M, 5F.
 Playing ages are very flexible.
 Accents all local/northern.

 Sandy: 50’s.
 Well spoken with more than a nod to her roots.
 Born in Saddleworth but rarely returns.
 Anne’s daughter.
-Whatever history they did have is not explored within the plot.
-Art expert, now living in Paris.
-Very rarely comes home.
+An art expert and previously a successful artist.
+Now living in Paris.
 Has had quite a public profile but it became too much and she avoids the public and the limelight.
 Consequently, protects her privacy and can be guarded which colours her character.
-Strong, intelligent, business like.
+Strong, intelligent, business like, sharp, good humoured when revealed.
 A loner and difficult to get to know.
 Not looking for love but warms to Steve as the plot develops and opens up to him.

 Rachel/Sharon/Karen: 30’s/50’s.
 All three women are friends of Anne and Steve and members of the art group.
 Larger than life characters, full of fun and humour.
-They are protective of Steve and enjoy having fun at his expense and each others.
+They are protective of Steve and enjoy having fun at his expense and each others!
 All are equal in role size and collectively feature together in both acts.

-This play was written to make it easily adapted for any place.
-There are basically four aspects of the script which need to be looked at to make the play applicable to another locale.
+Adaptation: This play was written to make it easily adapted for any locale.
+There are basically three aspects of the script which need to be looked at to make the play applicable to another place.
+Title, place names and local terms/terminology.
+Regarding the title, ‘The Saddleworth Constable’ might become (for example) ‘The Cotswolds Constable.’
+In programmes and publicity, it would therefore be referenced as: ‘The Cotswold Constable’ (from the original play ‘The Saddleworth Constable’) by Martin Paul Roche

 The painting shown is an original photograph of Dovestones and altered using AI to be in the style of John Constable.
 Scary!